 But it’s slightly more complicated than that, and I’d like to elaborate for a moment before I tell you what natural remedies might help your gallbladder and gallstones.

 Bile is a liquid that is greenish-yellow.
 It’s like soap, it breaks down fat into smaller globules so that your fat-destroying enzyme “lipase” can turn it into even tinier molecules.
 Bile (when combined) with bilirubin helps create waste for you to eliminate and furthermore it gives feces that distinct brownish color.
-In a way, bile is thought to deodorize bile, so if you have a very unpleasant stool odor, it’s a sign you are not making enough bile.
+In a way, bile is thought to deodorize feces, so if you have a very unpleasant stool odor, it’s a sign you are not making enough bile.
 Furthermore, if you’re constipated, you’re also probably not making enough bile, a potential sign of liver compromise.

 If your gallbladder is inflamed or full of stones, it could be due to the fact that you took years of birth control, you’re a woman, or you eat high fat diet or perhaps you’re sedentary.
 These are the most common risk factors.
 The pain is in the right or middle-right side under your rib cage.